-How will the Bill affect FDI in Ireland?
+How will the Act affect FDI in Ireland?

-The Bill obliges parties to notify the Minister for prior approval of certain Ireland-related Transactions (and proposals for Transactions) in a range of technology and infrastructure sectors involving parties established in countries outside the EEA and Switzerland (i.e. third countries).
+The Act obliges parties to notify the Minister for prior approval of certain Irelandrelated Transactions in a range of technology and infrastructure sectors involving parties established in countries outside the EEA and Switzerland (i.e. third countries).
 The Minister will decide if the Transaction poses a risk to Ireland's security or public order.
-The Bill is also designed to result in better information sharing and co-operation with other Member States of the EU in light of the Regulation.
+The Act is also designed to result in better information sharing and co-operation with other Member States of the EU in light of the Regulation.